czoido/docs/integrations/build_system/cmake.rst

 .. note::

    The new, experimental integration with CMake can be found in :ref:`conan_tools_cmake`.
-This is the integration that will become the standard one in Conan 2.0, and the below generators and integrations will be deprecated and removed.
+This is the integration that will become the standard one in Conan 2.0, and the below generators and integrations will be deprecated and removed. sdadad

 Conan can be integrated with CMake using different generators, build helpers and custom *findXXX.cmake* files: